1 / 4

 Overview

-Taxus cuspidata is a slow-growing, long-lived evergreen conifer native to Japan, Korea, Manchuria, and Far East Russia, cultivated for its cold hardiness and adaptability.
-Plants vary considerably in habit depending on cultivar selection; the species form is a large spreading shrub to small tree reaching 10–25 feet (3–7.6 m) tall and 10–25 feet (3–7.6 m) wide over many decades; growth rate is 6–12 inches (15–30 cm) per year.
+Taxus cuspidata is a slow-growing long-lived coniferous evergreen native to Japan, Korea, Manchuria, and the Russian Far East, cultivated for cold hardiness and adaptability.
+Plants vary considerably in habit based on cultivar selection; the species form is a large spreading shrub to small tree reaching 10-25 feet (3-7.6 m) tall and 10-25 feet (3-7.6 m) wide over many decades at a growth rate of 6-12 inches (15-30 cm) per year.
 The crown becomes wide-spreading and irregular with age.
-Needles are flat, 0.5–1 inch (12–25 mm) long, abruptly pointed at the tip (cuspidate), dark green above with two white (not yellowish-green) stomatal bands below, arranged in two flat ranks.
-The white stomatal band color is the key distinction from T. baccata.
-Bark is reddish-brown, thin, and scaly, exfoliating in small plates.
-Female plants produce seeds in red arils ripening in August–October.
+Needles are flat, 0.5-1 inch (12-25 mm), abruptly pointed at the tip (cuspidate), dark green above with two white (not yellowish-green) stomatal bands below, arranged in two flat ranks.
+The white stomatal band color is the key trait separating T. cuspidata from T. baccata.
+Bark is reddish-brown, thin, scaly, and exfoliates in small plates.
+Female plants produce seeds in red fleshy arils ripening in August-October.
 All parts except the red aril flesh are highly toxic to humans, pets, and livestock.
-More cold-hardy than T. baccata, surviving to −30°F (−34°C) or lower.
+Cold hardiness exceeds that of T. baccata — established plants survive to -30°F (-34°C) or lower, making the species the primary choice in yew cultivation for the colder regions where T. baccata fails.

 Native Range